WBEN (AM): 1970s-1980s

 When the Federal Communications Commission (FCC) disallowed same market co-ownership of newspapers and broadcast licenses in the early 1970s, the combination of the Buffalo Evening News and WBEN-AM/FM/TV was grandfathered under the new rule.
 However, the 1974 death of Katherine Butler (longtime owner and publisher of the Evening News) led to the placement of the Evening News's properties in a blind trust (since Katherine Butler left no heirs).
 This trust company then sold the newspaper.
 This sale ended the Butler family's ownership of the Evening News.
 With the loss of the WBEN stations' grandfathered protection, WBEN-TV was sold to newspaper publisher Robert Howard.
-WBEN-TV's new owner changed channel 4's callsign to WIVB, which stands for "We're IV (4) Buffalo."
+WBEN-TV's new owner changed channel 4's callsign to WIVB-TV, which stands for "We're IV (4) Buffalo".

 By the time of this transition period, WBEN radio's demographics had grown older with its folksy personalities and middle-of-the-road music.
 With the Butler family no longer owning the newspaper or broadcast properties, WBEN attempted to contemporize the sound during the mid-late 1970s by firing some of its longtime on-air institutions, hiring DJs, and playing Top-40 music.
-The station went from being known as "WBEN Radio 9-3-0" to "93/WBEN."
+The station went from being known as "WBEN Radio 9-3-0" to "93/WBEN".
 DJs Jay Fredericks (Fritz Coleman), Chris Tyler, and Charlie Warren joined the station from other markets.
 Within months the ratings dropped as longtime listeners were angered, yet Top-40 listeners were already entrenched at WKBW and WYSL.
 Jefferson Kaye, however, had remained successful as the afternoon personality during this period (he succeeded the retiring Clint Buehlman as a morning show host in 1977; Buehlman's retirement was in part prompted by poor reviews for his handling of coverage of the Great Lakes Blizzard of 1977).
 Buehlman's 34-year run at the station was the longest in WBEN history, a benchmark that would eventually be surpassed by Susan Rose in 2019.
 Kaye, who had been program director of crosstown rival WKBW, originally came to Buffalo via WBZ in Boston.